Vishwajith-Shettigar/network-monitor-android-ui/README.md

 - Monitors network connectivity status.
 - Provides customizable UI for connected and disconnected states.
 - Smooth animations for showing and hiding the network status view.
-- Easy to integrate into any Android project.

 ## Screenshots